 $ svnadmin create project1

-In the first line we create a directory to house all of your repositories (I assume you are working under the username “user”).
+In the first line, we create a directory to house all of your repositories (I assume you are working under the username “user”).
 I prefer to use different repositories for different projects that are unrelated, no matter how small they are.
-Because I use many repositories, I prefer to have a single directory underneath all repositories will reside in an organized way (i.e. no junk files or any other kind of stuff except directories).
-Next thing, is to cd into the directory we created, and actually create the repository using the svnadmin command.
-To repository we’ve created is called “project1”.
+Because I use many repositories, I prefer to have a single directory under which all repositories will reside in an organized way (i.e. no junk files or any other kind of stuff except directories).
+The next thing is to cd into the directory we created and actually create the repository using the svnadmin command.
+The repository we’ve created is called “project1”.

 $ svn import /home/user/project1 file:///home/user/svnrep/project1/trunk -m "Initial import of project1"

-Will import the current project1’s file into the repository (assuming that project1 indeed resides in /home/user/project1).
-The trunk appended to the end of the repository URL, is part of the directory layout convention used by many Subversion users.
+This will import the current project1 files into the repository (assuming that project1 indeed resides in /home/user/project1).
+The trunk appended to the end of the repository URL is part of the directory layout convention used by many Subversion users.
 The last part of the command is the message that will be attached to the import in the SVN log.

 $ svn co file:///home/user/svnrep/project1/trunk /home/user/project1_work